faltimiras/Shepherd/readme.md

 * AVG_ELEMENTS_GROUP - AVG elements inside groups  NUM_ELEMENTS_TOTAL/NUM_ELEMENTS
 * MAX_ELEMENT_GROUP - Number of elements of the group with max number of elements
 * MIN_ELEMENT_GROUP - Number of elements of the group with max number of elements
-* OLDEST_ELEMENT - Birth time of the oldest element
+* OLDEST_ELEMENT - Birth time of the oldest record
-* AGE_OLDEST_ELEMENT_s - Age in seconds of the oldest element
+* AGE_OLDEST_ELEMENT_s - Age in seconds of the oldest record

  ```
 .withMonitoring(new LogStatsListener()).level(Level.LOW)